History of the River Friendly Farmer Award

-Since 1999, key conservation and agricultural organizations have sponsored the River Friendly Farmer (RFF) Program.
-The statewide initiative recognizes farmers who, through good production management practices, help keep Indiana’s rivers, lakes and streams clean.
+Since 1999, conservation and agricultural organizations have sponsored the River Friendly Farmer (RFF) Program.
+The statewide initiative recognizes farmers who, through good production management practices, help keep Indiana’s rivers, lakes, and streams clean.

-Annually, the Steuben County Soil and Water Conservation District nominates up to two farmers who do an outstanding job of protecting Indiana’s rivers, lakes and streams through their every day conservation management practices on the farm.
+Annually, the Steuben County Soil & Water Conservation District nominates up to two farmers who do an outstanding job of protecting Indiana’s rivers, lakes and streams through their everyday conservation management practices on their farm.

-The RFF program is a collaborative effort of government agencies, agricultural organizations, Indiana Soil and Water Conservation Districts (SWCDs) and farmers whose goals are to improve soil and water quality and restore and sustain human and wildlife habitat in Indiana’s watersheds.
+The RFF Program is a collaborative effort of government agencies, agricultural organizations, Indiana Soil & Water Conservation Districts (SWCDs), and farmers whose goals are to improve soil and water quality and restore and sustain human and wildlife habitat in Indiana’s watersheds.

 RFF winners are honored in an awards ceremony on Farmer’s Day during the Indiana State Fair.
 They are also honored by the Steuben County SWCD at our Annual Meeting in March.